 Why is this theatre at risk?

 Swansea Palace theatre closed as a nightclub in 2006 and had been in a dangerous state of disrepair both internally and externally, becoming increasingly water and plant growth-damaged.
 In 2015 Swansea Council made £75,000 available to the owner to carry out emergency repair work to the building, which was reportedly match-funded by the owner.
-Work is now complete and the building weathertight and vegetation free.
-The interior however remains damp from years of water ingress, and at risk.
+Work completed in 2016 and the building was weathertight and vegetation free.
+Unfortunately the weathertightness works involved completely blocking up all openings in such a way that there is now no ventilation of the interior, compounding the risk of significant structure and fabric damage due to years of water ingress.
+There has since been regrowth of vegetation on the façade in contravention of the agreement made with the council.

 Image: Swansea Palace, Rob Firman